harrycresswell/harry/content/writing/25-01-07-running-in-the-elements/index.md

 Mornings are generally dark and gloomy, here in the UK, at this time of year.
 It’s never easy getting up and out for a run.
 In recent years, I’ve become somewhat of a fair-weather runner.
 If there’s any chance of rain, I tend to sack it off altogether, roll out my mat and do some yoga instead.

 This morning, rain seemed inevitable.
 Overcast, low dark clouds, all the usual signs.
 It was only a matter of time before a celestial downpour.
 For whatever reason I decided to brave it anyway.
-Perhaps the start of a new year has given me some extra motivation.
+Perhaps the start of a new year has given me the extra motivation I needed.

 Within a few minutes of being out there, the wind picked up and, to no surprise, it began to rain.
 Soon enough it was hammering it down.
 Thirty seconds later I was completely sodden.
 I usually feel miserable when I’m caught in the rain and soaked to the bone, but today I decided to embrace it instead.